Foreign policy of the Biden administration: Ukraine

 Following the Russian invasion of Ukraine in February 2022, Biden supported defensive and humanitarian aid to Ukraine.
 In March 2022, Biden supported the international response against Russia and pledged to accept 100,000 Ukrainian refugees.
 In May, he signed the Ukraine Democracy Defense Lend-Lease Act of 2022 and a $40 billion aid package for Ukraine.
 From July, the Biden administration supplied HIMARS to Ukraine.
 On August 1, the State Department announced $550 million in security aid to Ukraine focused on supplies for HIMARS systems.
-On July 6, 2023, President Biden approved the provision of cluster munitions to Ukraine.
 In 2022, Congress approved more than $112 billion in aid to Ukraine.
-In October 2023, the Biden administration requested $61.4 billion more for Ukraine for the year ahead.
+In July 2023, President Biden approved the provision of cluster munitions to Ukraine.
+In October 2023, the Biden administration requested $61.4 billion more for Ukraine.